L3MON4D3/LuaSnip/DOC.md

   second is the path that will be passed to the `edit()` function if that item was selected.

-  This can be used to create a new snippet-file for the current filetype:
+  This can be used to create a new snippet file for the current filetype:
 ```lua
 require("luasnip.loaders").edit_snippet_files {
   extend = function(ft, paths)